Deepak-Sawlani/attendance-course-management-system/README.md

 # Attendance & Course Management

-This is a simple demo project containing:
+This is a project containing:
 - A Flask backend (port 5000)
 - A React frontend (create-react-app style)